xelab04/0H-H1-Bot/README.md

 The rules are as follows:

-  -There must not me 3 squares of the same colour next to each other, vertically or horizontally.
+  -There must not be 3 squares of the same colour next to each other, vertically or horizontally.

   -There must be the same number of red squares as blue squares in the columns and rows.